envisprecisely/THREE2STL/README.md

 var myStlString = stlFromGeometry( myGeometry, {download:true, useObjectPosition:true} )
 ```

-## Limitations and Todo
+## Notes
-Right now the export only works on geometries that are triangulated.
-If you have `Face4` faces in your geometry, the exporter will not work.
+If you have quads (Face4) in your model, the exporter will do some super basic triangulation.
+It's probably better to do this by hand first than to rely on that algorithm.